kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 devcontainer or a Docker image takes all the fun out of programming before any programming has happened.

 What I wanted was zero to OCaml in zero steps.
 No install.
-And, just as importantly, no servers for me to administer.
-But still a seamless experience where a learner can change code and execute it.
+And no servers for me to administer.
+But still one where a learner can change code and execute it.

 You are reading the book right now, in a sense.
 Here is a live cell.
 If you are in a browser, there is a Run button near the top right.